 Business recruitment and retention has been identified as an area of priority by the City Commission, especially given the current economic challenges from COVID-19.
 A new Economic Development Director, Rickelle Williams, has recently been hired and came on board in late September.
-As part of the onboarding process, the functions and activities of the department will likely be reviewed and reorganized to reflect this new priority.
+As part of the onboarding process, the functions and activities of the department will be reviewed and reorganized to reflect this new priority.
+Additional information regarding the implementation of this initiative will be available in 2 to 3 months.